-D.7.3 Multiple tones in a single critical band
+D.7.6 Multiple tones in a critical band.

-The noise emitted by a machine may contain many tones; several of these may fall within a single critical band.
-If one or more tones are audible, the procedure above is followed for each tone with the following differences.
-Let the tone in any critical band having the largest sound pressure level $L_t$ be identified as the primary tone, and denote its frequency as $f_p$ .
-For the critical band centred on the primary tone, identify the second strongest tone as the secondary tone and denote its frequency $f_s$ .
+The noise emitted by a machine may contain multiple tones, and several of these may fall within a single critical band.
+If one or more tones are audible, the procedure above is followed for each tone, with the following differences.
+The tone with the highest level in the critical band is identified as the primary tone, and its frequency is denoted as $f{p}$ .
+For the critical band centred on this primary tone, the tone with the second highest level is identified as the secondary tone and its frequency denoted as $f{\rm s}$ .